menyawino/WES-Pipeline-Snakemake/README.md

 ## Inhouse vs new pipeline changelog

 - Removed IndelRealigner and RealignerTargetCreator because gatk4 HaplotypeCaller realigns the reads on the fly.
-- Removed samtools flagstat and used stat right away with the same filters as the original command
+- Removed samtools and used sambamba with the same filters as the original command
--
+- Removed gatk CallableLoci and kept gatk DepthOfCoverage.
+Both are coverage-based and can be addressed in one step with the right configuration.
+            --omitDepthOutputAtEachBase false \
+            --includeDeletions true